snordgren/hydrogen/README.md

 # Hydrogen

-A no-cruft, super light web framework for Java.
+A web framework for Java.
 Get started in one line of code:

 	Jetty.start(request -> Response.ok().text("Hello, world!"));